platformsh/platformsh-docs/contributing/content-style.md

 Adding links can often provide helpful context.
 It's a great way to offer additional information for those who want it, while letting those who know the concept skip past.
-But having many links increases the chance readers leave the page and not return.
+But having many links increases the chance that readers leave the page and don't return.

 Especially when writing how-to guides and procedures, try to minimize the number of links in the middle.
 Each link that's added gives another reason for the reader to not finish the article.